-guidance is provided.
+Notable changes to the budget should be highlighted for ease of review.
+Budgets, including the budget narrative, should be clearly linked to the technical narrative and DIP.
+Budget categories should remain consistent across the LOA, unless new or additional guidance is provided.
 For awards signed in FY 2017 and later, comprehensive budgets must break down spending by program area/element.
-Awards from FY 2016 and earlier can continue to break down detailed budgets by program area/element, or change it to comprehensive budgets as discussed with the AOR.
-As noted previously, the awardee's adherence to the approved LOA budgetary levels as described in the approved award agreement helps to facilitate an expeditious review and approval of the PREP.
+Awards from FY 2016 and earlier can continue to break down detailed budgets by program area/element, or change it to comprehensive budgets if agreed to by the AOR.
+As previously noted , the awardee's adherence to the approved LOA budgetary levels as described in the approved award agreement helps to facilitate an expeditious review and approval of the PREP.
 The awardee should be certain that their funding streams are clearly defined and changes are highlighted in the budget.
 Awardees should ensure that the budget captures interventions and expenses related to food security activity sustainability, exit strategy, and close-out.
 A well planned budget, particularly in the final implementation year, will result in an organized close-out process.
 When preparing the budget for the upcoming PREP submission, awardees should reference the following, dependent on their award:

-- 22 CFR 211 Transfer of Food Commodities for Use in Disaster Relief, Economic Development and Other Assistance - 22 CFR 226 Administration of Assistance Awards to U.S. Non-Governmental Organizations (applicable to awards made prior to December 26, 2014) - 2 CFR 200 Uniform Administrative Requirements - 2 CFR 700 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards - 2 CFR 230 Cost Principles for Non-Profit Organizations (applicable to awards made prior to December 26, 2014) - Food for Peace Information Bulletin (FFPIB) 19-01 Eligible Uses of Section 202(e) and ITSH Funding, including the Budget Matrix attached to the FFPIB - USAID Food for Peace Environmental Budgeting Guidance a.
+- 22 CFR 211 Transfer of Food Commodities for Use in Disaster Relief, Economic Development and Other Assistance - 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards - 2 CFR 700 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards - 2 CFR 230 Cost Principles for Non-Profit Organizations (applicable to awards made prior to December 26, 2014) - Food for Peace Information Bulletin (FFPIB) 19-01 Eligible Uses of Section 202(e) and ITSH Funding, including the Budget Matrix attached to the FFPIB - USAID Food for Peace Environmental Budgeting Guidance a.
 Comprehensive Budget

 The comprehensive budget is a summary, by budget category, of the expenses that are included in the detailed budget.
-Examples of budget categories include: Salaries, Fringe Benefits,
+Examples of budget categories include: Salaries, Fringe Benefits, Overseas Allowances, Non-Employee Labor, Travel and Transport, Program Supplies, Other

-Overseas Allowances, Non-Employee Labor, Travel and Transport, Program Supplies, Other Direct Costs, Staff Training, Branding and Marking, Sub-Awards, Equipment > \$5,000, and Indirect Costs.
+Direct Costs, Staff Training, Branding and Marking, Sub-Awards, Equipment > \$5,000, and Indirect Costs.
 Totals shown for each category must be the same in both the detailed budget and the comprehensive budget.
 The comprehensive budget must be presented in the same format as the approved budget in the award.
-The names of categories and sub-categories should not be revised.
+The names of categories and subcategories should not be revised.
 Any changes to the comprehensive budget categories of more than 10 percent of the single year's budget should be highlighted and explained.
 Budget figures should be rounded to the nearest dollar.
+The comprehensive budget should reflect the entire LOA of the award, broken down by year.